spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/stripe/stripe.md

 The Stripe App supports the business-to-business (B2B) and business-to-consumer (B2C) models.

 ## Features
-The Stripe App has the following features:
+The Stripe app has the following features:
-- Interface within the Spryker ACP catalog to connect with Stripe: Users can connect to Stripe from the App Composition Platform.
+- Interface within the Spryker ACP catalog to connect with Stripe: You can connect to Stripe from the App Composition Platform.
-- Easy switch between Test & Live mode: Users have the option to test payments in either mode.
+- Easy switch between Test & Live mode: You can test payments in either mode.
 - Responsive Redirect Payment Page: Once a connection is set up between Spryker & Stripe, upon check out, end users are redirected to a Spryker-hosted payment page where they can view activated payment methods.
 This works both on web and mobile.
-- View Payment Methods activated in your Stripe Dashboard
+- Viewing the activated payment methods in the Stripe dashboard.
 - GLUE API support: Support for customers using Spryker headless.
 - Authorize payments and capture later: The default OMS configuration allows you to authorize cards and capture the order amount either after shipping or based on the established business logic.
-- Default OMS Configuration: We provide a default OMS configuration which can be used as an example or be modified to align with your business logic.
+- Default OMS Configuration: We provide a default OMS configuration which you can use an example or modify to align with your business logic.

 ## Prerequisites for using the Stripe app